KazuhiraDZ/funcom/baseline-codenn/README.md

 ### Default configuration and current results
 06/26/2018
+Input data file: /scratch/funcom_data/: fundats-j1.pkl, coms.test, coms.train, coms.val, dats.test, dats.train, dats.val \
-Input data file: /scratch/funcom_data/fundats-j1.pkl input vocab size: unknown output vocab size: unknown threshold for vocab: 2 (if the frequency of a word is smaller or equal to 2, the word is excluded from the vocabulary) maxlen of source sequences: 100 maxlen of target sequences: 13 batch size: 80 training epochs: 137 training time: 4d 6h 50m 46s model number: 1 (use one model for testing) beam size: 1 (no beam search in testing) testing time: 0d 0h 8m 13s
+input vocab size: unknown \
+output vocab size: unknown \
+threshold for vocab: 2 (if the frequency of a word is smaller or equal to 2, the word is excluded from the vocabulary) \
+maxlen of source sequences: 100 \
+maxlen of target sequences: 13 \
+batch size: 80 \
+training epochs: 137 \
+training time: 4d 6h 50m 46s \
+model number: 1 (use one model for testing) \
+beam size: 1 (no beam search in testing) \
+testing time: 0d 0h 8m 13s \
 BLEU: 6.03 (12.83, 7.19, 4.48, 3.19)

+models are on ash: ```/scratch/funcom_old/baseline-codenn/workdir_java03/models/``` \
+results are on ash: ```/scratch/funcom_old/baseline-codenn/workdir_java03/test-beam1-model1/``` \

 ### Notes
 The test set entries are sorted based on fid in the [dataset](https://github.com/mcmillco/funcom/tree/master/alpha/dataprep). (so the results are sorted, too)